-An event focusing on the little ones, this spooky parade is more adorable than terrifying, with cute-costumes galore.
-Held ‘by mothers for mothers’ it’s all organised by a local family-led committee and is all about parades and trick or treating.
+An event focusing on the little ones, there will be spooky parades that are more adorable than terrifying, with cute-costumes galore.
+Held “by mothers for mothers”, it’s organized by a local family-led committee and is all about parades and trick-or-treating.

 Wednesday, October 26: Parade from 16:00 at Kichijoji Heiwa Dori — remember to practice the dance!

 Weekdays, Saturday, and Sunday: Trick-or-treat around certain shops in Kichijoji.

 This year, you will need to purchase a participation certificate to enter.
 There are limited spaces, and tickets can be bought on PassMarket (to be released).

 The Tori no Ichi Fairs are one of Tokyo’s best-kept secrets.
 These “Rooster Fairs” aren’t in many of the tourist guides, but they’re a big deal for local communities.
 Dating back to the Edo period, the festivals are all about […]